isomerpages/mol-articles/financial-articles/support-schemes.md

         * This is an auto-inclusion scheme - no application is required.
 Find out more [here.](https://www.workfare.gov.sg/Pages/WISEmployee.aspx){:target="_blank"}

       For SEP:<br>
         * Declare your income to IRAS or CPFB and make MediSave contributions.
 The funds will be credited to your account directly after you have passed backend checks.
-Find out more [here.](https://www.workfare.gov.sg/Pages/WISSelfEmployed.aspx){:target="_blank"}
+[Find out more](https://www.workfare.gov.sg/Pages/WISSelfEmployed.aspx){:target="_blank"}

   - title: Workfare Skills Support (WSS) Scheme
     content: |